-Much like the Christian leaders of our day, 1st Century religious authorities taught that everyone has eternal life — even though Jesus most emphatically declared how there is no never-ending life apart from His salvation.
+Much like many Christian leaders of our day, 1st Century religious authorities taught that everyone has eternal life, even though Jesus most emphatically declared how there is no never-ending life apart from His salvation.

-Then several decades later, the apostle John closed his gospel by reiterating how eternal life comes only through believing in Christ:
+Then several decades later, the apostle John closed his gospel by reiterating that eternal life comes only through believing in Christ:

 John 20:31 but these have been written so that you may believe that Jesus is the Christ, the Son of God; and that believing you may have life in His name.

-And finally, John wrote the following in his first epistle:
+And finally, John wrote this in his first epistle:

 This is the promise which He Himself made to us: eternal life (I John 2:25).